 However, not all store brands are created equal.
 Some of them match or exceed leading name brands in flavor and performance, while others simply don’t measure up.
 To get the best overall value, it helps to know when store brands are truly bargains and when name brands are worth the extra money.

-Store brands, also known as house brands or private label brands, are not manufactured by the stores that sell them.
+Store brands, also known as house brands, name brands, or private-label brands, are not manufactured by the stores that sell them.
 Instead, food companies make these products, sell them to stores at a low cost, and allow stores to put their own labels on them.

 Store brands are cheaper than name brands for two reasons: